vtals/Supplements-Price-Alert/README.md

 ---

+## **Background**
+I love gym and I'm used to buy supplements on Bulk.com.
+One day I noticed an absurd price error: strawberry vegan protein powder price was 0.00 EUR.
+That's what made me think about this project and now I've done it.
+I'm not a computer scientist (as you can imagine), I'm a statistics student with a programming passion, but I thought this could be an interesting project to enhance my python skills.
+Of course this project isn't perfect and I probably made some mistake, but I believe this is a good starting point to become familiar with Github and programming in general!

+---

 ## **Features**
 - Automatic extraction of product data (flavour, weight, price, discounted price, currency)
 - Saves data into two separate CSVs (`bulk_protein_data.csv` and `bulk_creatine_data.csv`)